 Hofmann brought with him to VCU more than 20 years of collegiate athletics experience, including a long and fruitful relationship with Director of Athletics Ed McLaughlin, after working together for three years at Niagara University.

-"I am grateful for the opportunity to re-connect with Ed McLaughlin and join his staff at VCU,” Hofmann said.
-“There has never been a more exciting time to be a part of VCU Athletics and the larger university community, and I look forward to building upon the remarkable momentum that has transformed this institution into a national leader in athletics, academics and community impact."
+"I have been fortunate to have worked with Ed McLaughlin for nearly a decade—first Niagara and now at VCU,” Hofmann said.
+“Ed and I are motivated by providing the best experience for our student-athletes.
+There has never been a more exciting time to be a part of VCU Athletics and the larger university community, and I have enjoyed building upon the remarkable momentum that has transformed this institution into a national leader in athletics, academics and community impact."

-Hofmann has a master of arts in sports management from East Stroudsburg University and a bachelor of arts in mass communications from St. Bonaventure University.
+Hofmann has a master of education in sports management from East Stroudsburg University and a bachelor of arts in mass communications from St. Bonaventure University.
 He also successfully completed the NACDA Sports Management Institute program and served as an adjunct professor of sports management at Merrimack College, Niagara University and DeSales College.

 Hofmann and his wife Sue reside in Glen Allen, Virginia.